skyplaying/web3.js/docs/docs/guides/09_web3_config/index.md

 ## Configuration parameters

-There is list of configuration params that can be set for modifying behavior of different functions in web3.js packages.
+There is list of configuration parameters that can be set to modify the behavior of different functions in web3.js packages.
 Following is list of configuration options with details:

 -   [handleRevert](/guides/web3_config/#handlerevert)
 -   [defaultAccount](/guides/web3_config/#defaultaccount)